 Why not add a delightful dose of art and culture to your evening out?
 During First Friday Honolulu Art Walk, held the first Friday of every month, a number of Chinatown watering holes, eateries, galleries and boutiques feature special activities, entertainment and art exhibits.

-Performing ArtsAlthough most visitors do not come to Honolulu to attend a play or symphony concert, the city offers both.
+Honolulu Performing ArtsAlthough most visitors do not come to Honolulu to attend a play or symphony concert, this destination offers both.

 Hawai‘i Performing Arts Company presents a season of Broadway and off-Broadway plays at Mānoa Valley Theatre on E. Mānoa Road; Diamond Head Theatre, an established amateur group, does likewise at Makapu‘u and Alohea avenues near Diamond Head.
 The dance and drama departments of the University of Hawai‘i give productions in Kennedy Theatre on the East-West Center campus.